 Protect Your Investment at All Times for Your Home Renovation

 Unless you are an all-knowing seer, life for almost everyone, is a series of unforeseen events.
 With insurance, you know that you are secured against the worst-case scenario and this gives you peace of mind, and with it a better quality of life.

 Before signing the dotted line with your contractor, make sure you go through your homeowner’s insurance policy and consider the following coverage:

 - Dwelling Under Renovation – this answers for structural damage and loss of construction materials during the renovation period

-- Vacant Home Insurance – if you are to relocate for the duration of the construction, these will protect you from the unexpected, such as when Jody’s home got rained in
+- Vacant Home Insurance – if you are to relocate for the duration of the construction, this will protect you from the unexpected, such as when Jody’s home got rained in

 - Contractors Insurance – this is for the part of the contractor.
-Make sure you are dealing with someone who has a liability, workers compensation, and property insurance at the very least.
+Make sure you are dealing with someone who has liability, workers’ compensation, and property insurance at the very least.
 Make sure you request a copy of their certificate of insurance to be added to your documentation.

 For your insurance concerns about contractors, there’s no need to sweat out the small stuff, you simply pick up your phone and talk to the experts.
 Whether it’s home insurance, car insurance or you simply want to ask for guidance from insurance experts, a timely call for help is always critical.

-So if you need sound advice, don’t hesitate to contact us.
+So if you need sound advice, don’t hesitate to contact us and fill up this form.
 We will always be there to make your life hassle and stress-free by finding the perfect solution for your insurance needs.